modhtom/QVM/README.md

 - **Pexels Integration**: Search and use high-quality background videos using descriptive keywords related to verses or custom queries.
 - **Live Progress Updates**: Real-time updates on video generation progress.
 - **Video Management**: List and access generated videos.
+- **Custom Audio Upload**: Upload your own audio recitation for personalized videos
+- **Verse Synchronization**: Manually synchronize verses with your audio using a tap-to-sync interface
+- **Verse Timing Control**: Precisely control when each verse appears in the video
+- **Enhanced Customization**: More control over text appearance and background selection
+- **Progress Tracking**: Real-time progress updates during video generation

 ## Prerequisites